Healing, Reinvention, and the Human Experience

 Creativity as a Way Back to Yourself

-When life becomes full, creativity is often the first thing to disappear.
-This talk explores how creative engagement can help restore calm, focus, and connection without requiring artistic talent or extra hours in the day.
-It offers a practical and encouraging way to reduce stress and reconnect with yourself.
+When life becomes too busy, creativity is often the first thing to disappear.
+This talk explores how creative engagement can restore calm, focus, and connection in daily life.
+It offers an encouraging and practical way to reduce stress and reconnect with what matters.
+It can also be adapted for conversations around mental health, neurodivergence, and trauma.

 -